PrestaShop/prestashop.github.io/news/_posts/releases/2018-11-08-prestashop-1-7-5-0-beta-release.md

 ### Features

-- SEO improvements in category page :
+- SEO improvements in category page:
-  - Change in pagination
+  - The first page no longer has a duplicate URL with `&page=1`
-  - Category block not displayed after page 1
+  - The category block is no longer displayed after the first page
-  - SEO improvement in brands & suppliers urls : _name is replaced by /brand/x-name and /supplier/x-name
+  - Improved default URLs for brands & suppliers (now are `/brand/123-somebrand` and `/supplier/123-mysupplier` instead of `/123_somebrand` and `/123__mysupplier`)
-- Product page :
+- Product page:
   - Specific prices can now be edited
   - The SEO section now displays a preview so that you can see how your page would be shown in Google results
   - When a product is taken offline, by default visitors will be redirected to the product’s main category, instead of a “Not found” page.
-  - Stock location field now available
+  - A "stock location" field has been added
 - New module manager page with new categorization (Addons categories) and ability to manage modules by last use
+- Improved style for migrated forms

 ### UX

-- UX improvement on Module pages
+- UX improvements on Module pages
 - Helper card in SEO & URL page

 ### New & fixed modules

-- The google sitemap module is now available for PrestaShop 1.7.
+- The google sitemap module is now available for PrestaShop 1.7
 - Favicon notifications in Back Office (native module)
 - Buy Button Lite (native module)
 - Cross selling module (native)